wellbay/dropzone3-actions/README.md

 There have been big changes to the Dropzone API since Dropzone 2.
 Actions listed in this repository will only work with Dropzone 3.
 Dropzone 2 actions (.dropzone files) can still be added to Dropzone 3 but it's best if you install the [Bundle Script](http://aptonic.com/dropzone3/actions/install.php?bundle_name=Bundle%20Script) action from [here](http://aptonic.com/dropzone3/actions/install.php?bundle_name=Bundle%20Script) to convert old Dropzone 2 scripts into updated Dropzone 3 action bundles.

 A Dropzone 3 action bundle is simply a directory with a .dzbundle extension.
 It must contain either an action.rb script (for Ruby actions) or an action.py script (for Python actions) and also an icon.png file that contains the default icon for the action.
 The bundle can also optionally contain other resources such as Ruby or Python libraries or executables.
-The action.rb/action.py file must have certain metadata at the top.
+The action.rb or action.py file must have certain metadata at the top.
 Dropzone parses this metadata when you add the action.

 ## Developing an Action